-The blog was created by the students of the Architecture & Urban Planning Department at the German University in Cairo (GUC) during their 7th semester in the design studio V course(2016/2017), covering the topic “Egyptian Port Cities” .
+The blog was initially created by the students of the Architecture & Urban Planning Department at the German University in Cairo (GUC) during their 7th semester in the design studio V course(2016/2017), covering the topic “Egyptian Port Cities” .
 The main focus was Port Said & Port Fouad.
-During this academic year, the expanding research and study will cover Damietta, as a collaborative work in the design studio and elective courses.
+A new version of this course (2017-2018) expanded the research to ctudy Damietta, as a collaborative work in the design studio and elective courses.

 The Mediterranean Sea is mainly characterized by its diverse port cities around its basin.
 It’s a cultural, social and economic crossroad of so many local civilizations, the cradle for so many others.
 Crossed by virtual highways, the Mediterranean Sea’s etymological origin confirms its function: a sea between two lands, connected to each other, the port cities express these crossroads.